Dawn attack shook Damascus military complex

 MISSILE PROGRAMME

-The Jamraya research center is in the town of Jamraya, 8 miles from the border with Lebanon, surrounded by heavily militarized areas including several army bases and artillery sites on the Qasioun mountain range, which overlooks Damascus proper 3 miles to the east.
+The Jamraya research centre is in the town of Jamraya, 8 miles (13 km) from the border with Lebanon, surrounded by heavily militarised areas including several army bases and artillery sites on the Qasioun mountain range, which overlooks Damascus proper 3 miles (5 km) to the east.

-People who visited Jamraya recently say it is surrounded by walls 3 to 4 meters high and guarded by plain-clothed agents.
+People who visited Jamraya recently say it is surrounded by walls 3 to 4 metres high and guarded by plain-clothed agents.

 They say that recently shabbiha militia forces loyal to Assad deployed around it, and tanks moved into a residential housing section of the facility.